Federal Direct Loans

 Undergraduate Independent Students can borrow a maximum total of $57,500 (of which no more than $23,000 can be subsidized loans).

 For all new borrowers who receive a loan on or after July 1, 2013, a 150% limitation is in effect.
 This means that a student who is eligible for a subsidized loan will reach their subsidized limit at 150% of a program's length of study.
-Once a student has reached their 150% limitation, their interest subsidy loan limit will end on all outstanding loans that were disbursed after July 1, 2013, and interest will begin to accrue.
-Students are therefore encouraged to complete their undergraduate study on a timely basis.
+Once a student has reached their 150% limitation, their interest subsidy will end on all outstanding loans that were disbursed after July 1, 2013, and interest will begin to accrue.
+Students are therefore encouraged to complete their undergraduate study in a timely manner.

 Current interest rates can be found on the https://studentloans.gov website.